tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 ## Current Version

 The current version of the file is:
-- a bash script
+- Some bash scripts (one master + other in `.script` folder)
-- work for GIN repositories only,
+- Work for GIN repositories only,`
-- work with submodules (all synchronised using a single commit message).
+- Work with submodules (all synchronised using a single commit message).
+- Also initialise submodules (needs SSH access)

 A relatively complex process will allow windows users to call the bash script.